gimdongwoo/docker-parse-mongo/README.md

 Parse Server with MongoDB ReplicaSet using Docker
 =============================

-> This branch is for AWS EC2
+> This branch is for GCP Cloud Computing.

-> If you want to use Google Cloud Platform, try [GCP branch](https://github.com/gimdongwoo/docker-parse-mongo/tree/gcp)
+> If you want to use Amazon Web Service, try [AWS branch](https://github.com/gimdongwoo/docker-parse-mongo/)

 ## Notes